sprenks18/student-help-queue/README.md

 ## Configuration

-Update configuration.prop to customize the server's location.
+Update ''configuration.prop'' to customize the server's location.
 (Needs to be changed by all who run; or, everyone uses the same jar file to run the code.)

+Update ''hostmap.prop'' with the locations of the machines so that you can find which student is requesting help.

 ## Running